Rare, Classic, and Vintage Photos of Famous Athletes

 Vince Lombardi Rides Off into Victory

-Vince Lombardi helped give Green Bay the nickname “Titletown,” due to five NFL Championships in the 1960s, including the first two Super Bowls, as head coach of the Packers.
+Head Coach Vince Lombardi helped give Green Bay the nickname “Titletown.”
+He guided the Pack to five NFL Championships in the 1960s, including the first two Super Bowls in 1966 and ’67.
 His victory celebration?
 Being carried off the field by his players.
-After the Packers dismantled the Raiders in Super Bowl II, Lombardi would take his final ride atop the shoulders of his Packers players, a fitting way to close out a legendary career in Green Bay.
+In this case, after Super Bowl II in Miami, Lombardi was lifted up by lineman Jerry Kramer.

 Bill Russell Blocks